The Downsides to Road Tripping with a Tesla Gen2 UMC plus Tail

 • ◦ Online Routing – Enabled

 • ◦ Sentry Mode – On (Remember to turn back on after a software update.
-Please note, Sentry Mode consumed about 200 Watts per hour or about 4.8kWh over a 24 hour period.
+Please note, Sentry Mode consumes about 200 Watts per hour or about 4.8kWh over a 24 hour period.
 Sentry Mode is automatically turned off once the state of charge drops to 20%.)
+[2024 Update: Tesla has announced Sentry Mode power consumption optimisations which will soon reduce the power draw of this feature .]

 • ◦ Dashcam – Auto and On Honk (Remember to turn back on after a software update.)